 The outlook was not favourable for Ms Tursic.
 Her doctors predicted a progressive decline, culminating in her eventually becoming wheelchair bound.
 The lipedema fat was causing her so much pain that she underwent five separate surgeries for Lymphedema and wore compression garments for three years.

 Despite changing her diet, exercising regularly and spending a lot of money on supplements, Ms. Tursic’s quality of life did not improve as the chronic pain persisted.
 Ms Tursic did not realize that although weight loss through diet and exercise may decrease subcutaneous fat, it has little effect on decreasing the amount of lipoedematous tissue in the body.

 Light at the end of the tunnel

-After consulting a local Utah cardiologist in March of 2012, she was finally correctly diagnosed with Lipoedema.
+After consulting a local Utah cardiologist in March of 2012, she was finally correctly diagnosed with the fat disorder called Lipoedema.
 Ms Tursic was told the best way to relieve the pain was to remove the excess diseased fat by undergoing liposuction, a common cosmetic procedure.

-While there now seemed to be light at the end of the tunnel, this diagnoses created new complications.
-If the procedure was unsuccessful, damage to the lymphatic system was a real possibility, which could make her chronic pain and other related symptoms even worse.
+While there now seemed to be a light at the end of the tunnel, this diagnoses created new complications.
+If the procedure was unsuccessful, damage to the blood vessels, connective tissue and lymphatic system was a real possibility.
+In other words, this lipedema treatment could potentially make her chronic pain and other related symptoms even worse.
 As such several plastic surgeons refused to perform the liposuction procedure.

 Finally, Ms Tursic met Dr Amron, who agreed to help.